 FDA-Approved Drugs for Alzheimer’s

 Several medications approved by the FDA might temporarily alleviate Alzheimer’s disease symptoms.
 Before getting any medical treatment, it is necessary to speak with your health care provider to determine if appropriate.
-A physician experienced using these medications should monitor patients who take them and ensure the recommendations are strictly followed.
+An experienced physician who uses these medications should monitor patients and ensure the recommendations are strictly followed.

 Drugs That May Change or Delay the Progression of the Disease